-- Grande Prairie Public Library, electronically, accessible by: Office Administrator, Office Administrator Back-up, and Director. - Evaluations and records of disciplinary action will be kept securely in hard copy in the Director's Office.
+- Grande Prairie Public Library, electronically accessible by: Office Administrator and Director. - Physical copies of performance reviews and records of disciplinary action will be kept securely in the Director's Office.

 Board Trustee Records

 • Trustee records may contain the following information: name, contact information, dates of service, date of birth, and positions held.